-The Constitution allows for different classes of units to be established and all rights, entitlements, obligations, assets, liabilities and calculations of a unit are referable to that class of units.
+All rights, entitlements, obligations, assets, liabilities and calculations of a unit are referable to that class of units.

 It is generally thought that unitholders' liabilities are limited to the value of their holding in the Fund.
 It is not expected that a unitholder would be under any obligation if a deficiency in the value of the Fund was to occur.
 However, this view has not been fully tested at law.